SAP-samples/kyma-runtime-extension-samples/connectivity-proxy/README.md

 ## Context

-If you want to access a workload in the corporate network from SAP BTP, Kyma runtime, you can use SAP BTP, Connectivity.
-SAP BTP, Connectivity provides Cloud Connector service channels to connect your on-premises network to specific services on SAP BTP, Kyma runtime.
+If you want to access a workload in the corporate network from SAP BTP, Kyma runtime, you can use Connectivity Proxy from SAP BTP, Connectivity.
+SAP BTP, Connectivity also provides Cloud Connector service channels to connect your on-premises network to specific services on SAP BTP, Kyma runtime.

-The sample demonstrates the use of Cloud Connector from within SAP BTP, Kyma runtime.
-This includes...
+The sample demonstrates the use of Cloud Connector from within SAP BTP, Kyma runtime and includes:

-- Provisioning SAP BTP, Connectivity in the Kyma runtime.
+- Provisioning Connectivity Proxy in the Kyma runtime.
 See [Connectivity in the Kyma Environment](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/on-premise-connectivity-in-kyma-environment?version=Cloud).
 - Starting the sample Node.js application locally.
 - Configuring Cloud Connector to be exposed to the connected SAP BTP account.
 - Deploying a Serverless Function, which is configured to call the sample Node.js application via the Connectivity Proxy, in the Kyma runtime.